 I began my journey with this list in mind and also a list I found on Goodreads.
 I won’t be putting this in order of how I read but instead just listing them and letting you decide which you are interested in.

-A Touch of Vampire Series isn’t finished yet; however, from what I have read in the first two books I’m hooked.
-This book series has many of the same tropes as the Twilight Saga from the paranormal, supernatural, and even the forbidden love.
+A Touch of Vampire Series is finished; however, from what I have read in the first two books, I’m hooked.
+This book series has many of the same tropes as the Twilight Saga from the paranormal, supernatural, and even forbidden love.
 This book series is dealing with a girl who knew nothing of the paranormal world only to fall in love with a vampire prince who originally was supposed to capture her but ended up falling for her.
 This book is full of storyline twists and turns as Kenna and Lochlan navigate their forbidden love and the prophecy about her being a rare witch.
 This is a must-read series if you love a high school new student paranormal romance with plenty of action and adventure to keep you guessing.
-You can check out my review of Shadow Touched and Curse Touched as we patiently await the third book in this series.
+You can check out my review of Shadow Touched, Curse Touched, Fate Touched, and Sun Touched is out now.

 4. Vampire Academy by Richelle Mead

 This is the first book in the six-book Vampire Academy Series.
 This book series is definitely a different take on vampires as it is not just one type.
 Instead, the author has two vampires against each other and then has the dhampir children being the hunted vampires’ guardians.
 Yes, she calls them by different names than vampires.
-Lissa and Andre two female characters with a special bond are the main focus of the storyline.
-This story does contain similar tropes to Twilight with the paranormal characters, supernatural abilities, and slow-burn romance.
+Lissa and Andre, two female characters with a special bond, are the main focus of the storyline.
+This story does contain similar tropes to Twilight, with paranormal characters, supernatural abilities, and slow-burn romance.
 However, I just couldn’t get into this series.
-It didn’t contain that epic vampire romance I was looking for to satisfy my Twilight binge reading.
+It didn’t contain that epic vampire romance I was looking for to satisfy my Twilight binge-reading.

-I have to admit the storyline for this really drew me in I was excited to see what this recommend series was about.
+I have to admit the storyline for this really drew me in.
+I was excited to see what this recommended series was about.
 Evermore is the first book in the Immortals Series.
-This book hits some of the tropes from Twilight like the new girl at school, the forbidden love between a human and immortal, and even the supernatural abilities.
-Unfortunately, the story of Ever and Damen while interesting in the first book lost me in the second.
+This book hits some of the tropes from Twilight, like the new girl at school, the forbidden love between a human and an immortal, and even the supernatural abilities.
+Unfortunately, the story of Ever and Damen, while interesting in the first book, lost me in the second.
 It was too much drama for my liking and too much fantasy as well.
 Damen, being an immortal, was similar to the vampire in his need for a special drink.
 Ever, having survived death, had some supernatural abilities that were intriguing.
-The two of them together was just too much, especially with all the odds against them.
+The two of them together were just too much, especially with all the odds against them.
 You can check out my review of Evermore and Blue Moon by Alyssa Noel.

 Inception is the first book in The Marked Series which includes seven books.
-This series absolutely includes similar tropes to Twilight, however, the author does add her own unique takes on them as well.
-The first two books, that I have read contain vampire-like characters but they call themselves revenants.
-These books do contain high school paranormal romance, supernatural abilities, and a slow burn romance.
+This series absolutely includes similar tropes to Twilight.
+However, the author does add her own unique takes on them as well.
+The first two books that I read contain vampire-like characters, but they call themselves revenants.
+These books do contain high school paranormal romance, supernatural abilities, and a slow-burn romance.
 The main female character is saved a lot, so it might be too much drama for you, but she does get stronger over time.
-You also get a look at reapers, slayers, and hunters and it includes witches and wolf shifters.
-I find this series to include more action and adventure than Twilight and I am still in the process of reading it.
+You also get a look at reapers, slayers, and hunters and including witches and wolf shifters.
+I find this series to include more action and adventure than Twilight, and I am still in the process of reading it.
 You can check out my review of Inception and Invidious.

 This series came up in an ad on Facebook.
 I decided to read it as it is advertised to be like Twilight.
-I read the first book Phrophecy Awakened and I wasn’t disappointed it does have very similar tropes to Twilight including the fated mates, forbidden love, and young adult high-school-age of characters.
-However, this book focuses on wolf shifters and a human mate.
+I read the first book Phrophecy Awakened, and I wasn’t disappointed it does have very similar tropes to Twilight, including the fated mates, forbidden love, and young adult high-school-age of characters.
+However, this book focuses on wolf shifters and human mates.
 The first book includes a lot of pack politics and young fears.
-But does end happy.
-It just didn’t inspire me to read the next book in the series so you’ll have to decide for yourself as it is very similar to the Twilight Saga.
+But does end happily.
+It just didn’t inspire me to read the next book in the series, so you’ll have to decide for yourself, as it is very similar to the Twilight Saga.

 This series has come up in a number of advertisements as being ” like Twilight“.
-I decided to read the first book Touched and see what I thought.
+I decided to read the first book, Touched, and see what I thought.
 While this series does have similar tropes like supernatural, forbidden love, and the young adult genre.
-I felt like it was half a ghost story and half reality and couldn’t connect with the characters.
+I felt like it was half a ghost story and half reality, and I couldn’t connect with the characters.
 The main characters are a reaper (angel for death) and a human girl.
 The story has very surreal qualities and lots of high school immaturity.
-This book didn’t inspire me to read the rest of the series but you can decide for yourself as the tropes are similar to Twilight.
+This book didn’t inspire me to read the rest of the series, but you can decide for yourself, as the tropes are similar to Twilight.

-There are more on those lists that I’m dying to read and will update as I work my way through them.
+There are more on those lists that I’m dying to read, and I will update as I work my way through them.
 Got any suggestions?